Difference Between Linux vs BSD

 - Linux has better vendor support such as graphics drivers and games which is more in case of Linux whereas very less in terms of BSD to support different third-party hardware components.

-- Linux has less support for different architectures and security features whereas BSD has more technical advances compared to Linux which has more security features in OpenBSD variant, NetBSD has more architecture support features and has good networking stack in FreeBSD variant.
+- Linux has less support for different architectures and security features whereas BSD has more technical advances compared to Linux which has more security features in the OpenBSD variant, NetBSD has more architecture support features and has good networking stack in FreeBSD variant.

 - Linux was owned and developed by a single entity and can be modified and released as required by the developer whereas BSD was developed and distributed by a community of highly technical developers or contributors.